| | |

 2. The Grandeur of the Bahia Palace

 If you love architecture and history, the Bahia Palace is a must-visit.
-This 19th-century palace is a stunning mix of Moroccan and Islamic styles, with intricate tilework, grand courtyards, and lush gardens.
-Entry is around 70 MAD ($7 USD), and it’s worth every penny.
+This 19th-century palace was designed to be the most magnificent residence of its time, and it truly lives up to that dream.
+Now the place is a stunning mix of Moroccan and Islamic styles, with intricate tile work, grand courtyards, and lush gardens.
+Entry is around 110 MAD ($11 USD), and it’s worth every penny.

 3. Jemaa el-Fnaa – The Beating Heart of Marrakech